Julius Martov: Legacy

 Martov's political failure has been attributed by many, including his rival Trotsky, to a "Hamlet"-like indecisiveness and an overly intellectual approach to politics.
 His biographer Israel Getzler argues that while Martov was a brilliant theorist and a man of great moral integrity, he was also a reluctant leader who "lacked the mainspring of will".
 Martov's political choices were guided by a consistent set of principles derived from his orthodox Marxism, which he applied even when they were politically disadvantageous.
 He remained committed to the ideas that Russia must pass through a bourgeois-democratic stage before it could achieve socialism, and that the party's task was to create an independent, politically conscious working class.
 A third key tenet of his political outlook was a deep concern for the moral dimension of politics; he rejected the idea that the socialist cause justified any action, insisting on a universal code of ethical conduct.
 This often left him struggling to reconcile the conflicting demands of being a class-party leader, a democratic revolutionary, and a socialist internationalist in the complex conditions of early 20th-century Russia.
 Getzler concludes that Martov, as a member of the richly endowed but alienated Russian-Jewish intelligentsia, embodied the tragedy of a "Prometheus bound", a revolutionary destroyed by the very revolution he helped to create.

-Historian Leszek Kołakowski identifies Martov, alongside Karl Kautsky and Rosa Luxemburg, as the "third eminent critic of Bolshevik ideology and tactics in the years immediately after the Revolution".
-Kołakowski emphasizes Martov's conviction that the Bolshevik system was based on the principle that "socialism is true and must therefore be imposed on the masses, who, deluded by the bourgeoisie, cannot understand their own interests".
-For Martov, working-class rule meant the rule of the class itself, not a "bourgeois ideology" produced by a party that claimed to represent it.